w3c/market-data-odrl-profile/NewTerms.md

 <br>

 **md:intraday**
-Definition: Indicates whether the resource changes intraday or not.
+Definition | Indicates whether the resource changes intraday or not.
-Label: is intraday
+Label | is intraday
-Domain: Resource
+Domain | Resource
-Range: Boolean
+Range | Boolean

 *The Resource :R3 does not change intraday*
 ```turtle